 After our monster meal we decided it was time to walk again.
 This time we made for the promenade along the ocean and spent the next few hours watching birds, getting our photos taken in front of the Punta Arenas sign and just taking in what life looks like on a summer Sunday in Punta Arenas.

 By the time we’d finished walking the promenade we were ready to head back to the hotel.
-We’d had a very enjoyable day and I think we all came away with at least a sense of Punta Arenas.
+We’d had a very enjoyable day in Punta Arenas and I think we all came away with at least a sense of the city at the end of the world.

 Before you go to Chile